 STEP ONE: PICK A THEME & COLOR SCHEME

-Be sure a pick a theme that your child loves or chooses like Frozen or Super Heroes.
-Put together a color scheme based on your theme.
+If you are wondering how to come up with a Star of the Week Poster ideas, be sure to get your child involved and pick a theme that your child loves or chooses like Frozen or Super Heroes.
+For my daughter’s kindergarten Star of the Week Poster, she chose Frozen as her theme.
+My son chose super heroes for his pre-school Star Student poster.
+Then, put together a color scheme based on your theme.
 You can make a trip to Michael’s or the nearest craft supply store to pick out pretty coordinating paper and letter stickers, but you can pull it off with construction paper you have stuffed in a drawer as well.
+I like working with pretty paper and this assignment is right up my alley, so I headed to Michael’s, of course.

 STEP TWO: GATHER YOUR PHOTOS

 This is harder and harder these days since most of our photos are electronic and not already printed out waiting to be glued to a poster.
 I regularly import my photos to Lightroom, so I simply create a collection and gather the photos.
 Then, have your photos printed at your favorite printer.
-I really like professionally printed photos with a matte finish.
+I prefer professionally printed photos with a matte finish.
+I recommend MPIX.COM for printing photos.
+They print a much higher quality print than you would get at a local Walgreens.
+So, if you have enough time to plan ahead for this project, definitely plan time for ordering and shipping good quality photos.

 - Newborn photo and a photo from each birthday the child has had